Gloria Dei Presbyterian Church

 What is the situation:

 The Session and Pastor Drew have been in conversations about shared pastorate.
-There are some congregations in the area where this might be a possibility for them.
-At the moment there is nothing decided.
-We are still considering many possibilities, if funding does not allow the full time position to continue.
+There are some congregations in the area where this might be a possibility.
+At the moment, there is nothing decided.
+We are still considering many options if funding does not allow the full time position to continue.

 You may have heard: